Supporting a healthy menu in the classroom

 Why get students involved in supporting a healthy canteen in the classroom?

-- It helps students to have a healthier relationship with food.
+- It can help students to have a healthier relationship with food.

 - Canteen menu changes will have greater acceptance and sustainability.